jacoborus/estilo/docs/colorschemes.md

 See [list of available syntax templates](https://github.com/jacoborus/estilo/tree/master/templates/syntax)

-## Add colors to neovim terminal
+## Add colors to terminal

-Open `estilo/addons/nvim-term.yml` and fill each value with a color from your palette.
+Open `estilo/addons/term.yml` and fill each value with a color from your palette.

 ## Add colorschemes to `estilo.yml`